woflydev/IsoCube-Public/README.md

+# THIS PROJECT IS DEAD.
+I made it with horrific optimization measures and the project is a mess.
+I've started work on a new procedurally generated single-player exploration game!
+Check that out on a repository coming soon.

 # IsoCube's Public Release Repository.
 Repository for IsoCube's public files and builds, as well as future releases for Mac, Windows, and (maybe) Linux.